DTJF/cmakefbc/Usage.md

 Indirect Compiling  {#SecIndirect}
 ==================

-Indirect compiling uses the FB compiler to generate C source code form the .bas files and then uses a C compiler to generate the object files from each C source file to build the binary of a top level target (executable or library).
+Indirect compiling uses the FB compiler to generate C source code form the .bas files and then uses a C compiler tool chain to generate the object files from each C source file to finally build the binary of a top level target (executable or library).
 So after pre-compiling the .bas files, the further proceeding is exactly the same as for each native C project.

 Both languages get specified for such a project.
 A minimal CMakeLists.txt file looks like